-In your grandparents or even parent’s day there was much less processed food.
+In your grandparents’ or even parent’s day, there was much less processed food.

-- Cities were less busy and there was less pollution
+- Cities were less busy, and there was less pollution

 - Seafood was less contaminated.

-- Farming used less sprays
+- Farming used fewer sprays.

-- Work hour expectation was less, in many professions the working week was 5 days instead of 6 or 7.
+- Work hour expectation was less.
+In many professions, the working week was 5 days instead of 6 or 7.